Yunnan: Tea

 Yunnan has several different tea growing regions.
 One of Yunnan's best known products is Pu-erh tea (or Puer), named after the old tea trading town of Pu-erh (Puer).
 The province is also known for its Yunnan Gold and other Dianhong teas, developed in the 20th century.

 Music

-Yunnan Huadeng is a traditional folk dance and singing art from Yunnan Province, also known as "Tiao Huadeng" or "Wai Huadeng."
-It originated in the Ming Dynasty or earlier from Shehuo folk celebrations.
-With diverse performances categorized into Huadeng dance, Huadeng opera, and Huadeng plays, it reflects rich rural traditions.
-As a **national intangible cultural heritage, Yunnan Huadeng holds great artistic and cultural significance.
+Several forms of folk music from Yunnan have been identified as elements of national intangible cultural heritage by the Chinese government.
+These include the multi-ethnic Huadeng Opera, and musical traditions from Zhuang, Yi, and Dai people.
+Huadeng Opera originated in the Ming Dynasty or earlier from Shehuo folk celebrations.

 Chinese medicine

 Yunnan is host to more than 19,000 species of plants, including 60 percent of the plants used in traditional Chinese medicine.